Chipmunks

 Chipmunk Infestation

 These cheeky critters are very adaptable and are common in yards all across the country.
-You’ll find them not only scampering across your patio or around your porch, but also running through your gardens, in parks, under brush, near garbage, or near buildings.
+You’ll find them not only scampering across your patio or around your porch, but also running through your gardens, in parks, under brush, near garbage cans, or near buildings.

 Types of Chipmunks